UPDATE: Researching Irish Law

 Approximately forty Acts of the Oireachtas are passed each year.
 These are available in print from the Government Publications Office - see contact details on the Irish Legal Publishers page.

 In electronic form, there are various sources:

-- The British and Irish Legal Information Institute (Bailii) offers Acts as enacted from 1922 to date.
+- The British and Irish Legal Information Institute (BaiLII) offers Acts as enacted from 1922 to date.
 Amendments are not incorporated into legislation, so great care must be taken in using this site to search for subsequent amendments of the Acts.
-Some sections of pre-1922 legislation which continues to apply in Ireland may be found by going to the Northern Ireland part of the Bailii site.
-An example is the Partnership Act 1890.
+Some pre-1922 legislation which continues to apply in Ireland may be found at Irish Statute Book.

-- The Irish Legal Information Initiative (Irlii), originally managed by Professor John Mee of University College Cork Law School, complements UCC's contribution to the Bailii project by providing recent Irish Acts.
+- The Irish Legal Information Initiative (IrLII), originally managed by Professor John Mee of University College Cork Law School, complements UCC's contribution to the BaiLII project by providing recent Irish material.

-- The Attorney General’s Office site provides access to the Acts from 1922 to date and crucially also the Legislation Directory, which lists amendments to date.
+- The Irish Statute Book site provides access to the Acts from 1922 to date and crucially also the Legislation Directory, which lists amendments to date.
 It is also possible to a certain extent to see whether a particular section of an Act is actually in force by checking the Commencement Orders section of the Legislation Directory.

-- The Law Reform Commission site provides over 230 Revised Acts, which are administrative consolidations of Acts.
+- The Law Reform Commission site provides over 350 revised Acts, which are administrative consolidations of Acts.
 It concentrates on frequently used legislation and is a very valuable resource for checking amendments to legislation.

 Most subordinate legislation is made by Government Ministers under powers conferred on them by Acts.
 Approximately 500 pieces of subordinate legislation are passed per year.
 Electronic access is provided at the following sites: